Icinga/icinga-powershell-framework/doc/110-Installation/40-Grafana-Integration.md

 ### Install Grafana Dashboards

-Each plugin repository ship with a bunch of `.json` files, containing the configuration for the Grafana dashboards.
+Each plugin repository ships with a bunch of `.json` files, containing the configuration for the Grafana dashboards.
 These are located inside `config/grafana/dashboards/`.

 To `Import` these dashboards, you simply have to navigate to `Dashboards` -> `Import` inside Grafana